emlin/readme-editer/README.md

 # serengeti-ws: Serengeti's Web service and CLI
-Serengeti helps you to deploy Hadoop clusters on vSphere fast and easy.
+Serengeti helps you deploy Hadoop clusters on vSphere fast and easy.
 It's a management service, which makes user start with Hadoop very easy.
 This repo holds Serengeti Web Service and CLI.

 ## Getting Started